 There are a few components every exercise plan needs:

 - Cardio: A cardio plan should be included to allow you to burn excess calories quickly.
-There are so many different forms of cardio to choose from such as you could hop on your home rowing machine (like the ones on rowingadvisor.com), dance whereever you have the space, go for a run, swim, skippinh – anything that gets your heart pumping is recommended.
+There are so many different forms of cardio to choose from such as you could hop on your home rowing machine (like the ones on rowingadvisor.com), do core body exercises, dance whereever you have the space, go for a run, swim, skippinh – anything that gets your heart pumping is recommended.

 - Strength Training: Ladies, don’t be afraid to enjoy some strength training.
 You’ll be able to build muscle without getting too bulky because we lack testosterone.
 You want to strength train 3 – 4 times per week.
 If you’re in a rush to lose weight, a full body workout will help burn more calories and get you in shape quickly.